SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 Synchronet's viewable files configuration), and adding files to the user's batch download queue.
 Additionally, sysops can delete files and move files to another file directory.

+In addition to listing files in the user's current directory, this lister can perform a file search (via filespec, description, or new file search since last search).
+The default is to list files in the current directory, but a search mode can be specified with the command-line option -MODE.  search_filename, search_description, or new_file_search will perform the searching; list_curdir lists files in the user's current directory, which is the default.

 3. Installation & Setup